sktguha/screenreader_deploy_ready_standalone/Readme.txt

-hello sir please see the code for screenreader extension. the main file is "screenreader.js". some functions may be uncommented or not described well. i am sorry for that. actually i made this for myself to avoid eyestrain while reading webpages .
+hello please see the code for screenreader extension. the main file is "screenreader.js". some functions may be uncommented or not described well. i am sorry for that. actually i made this for myself to avoid eyestrain while reading webpages .